kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

 ![namespaces collapsed](../meta/images/namespaces_collapsed.png)

-> Tip: You can use `kedro run --namespace = namespace_name` to run only the specific namespace
+> Tip: You can use `kedro run --namespace=namespace_name` to run only the specific namespace

 ### How to namespace all pipelines in a project